 Windows 8.1 achieved significant footprint reduction using Windows Image Boot or WIMBOOT.
 This feature enabled Windows 8.1 devices to have all the goodness of an efficient compression algorithm without any compromise in responsiveness.
 Windows 10’s compaction is the evolution of WIMBOOT!

-According to Microsoft, Windows 10 employs an efficient algorithm for compression of files.
+According to Microsoft, Windows 10 employs an efficient algorithm for the compression of files.
 With the current build of Windows 10, the compression algorithms save up to 1.5 GB for 32 bit operating systems.
 For 64 bit operating system, the compression algorithms free up at least 2.6 GB.

 Recovery Enhancements in Windows 10